 Do you want a home or a condo?
-For many first time home buyers this is one of the first dilemmas they will try to solve.
-In fact many buyers will look at both because they can’t make up their mind.
-In order to make a sound decisions you should know the pros and cons of a condo vs a house.
+For many first time home buyers, this is one of the first dilemmas they will try to solve.
+In fact, many buyers will look at both because they can’t make up their mind.
+To make sound decisions, you should know the pros and cons of a condo vs. a house.
 More buyers will end up disappointed when picking a condo because they did not understand the ramifications of how restrictive they can be or how quickly fees can change.
-The appeal of course is usually for those buyers who do not have time for home maintenance.
+The appeal, of course, is usually for those buyers who do not have time for home maintenance.

 6. Work with a skilled Realtor that knows your area.

 Make sure you interview several different buyers real estate agents.
-Choose someone that is full time working in the business everyday and has a recent history of successful sales.
-The better the real estate agent knows the area, the better equipped they will be in knowing the differences in market value from one property to the next.
+Choose someone that is full time working in the business every day and has a recent history of successful sales.
+The better the real estate agent knows the area, the better equipped they will be in understanding the differences in market value from one property to the next.

-7. Understand the true value of any property you are buying.
+7. Understand the actual value of any property you are buying.

 8. Buy what you are comfortable paying for.